restic/restic/doc/manual.rst

 is a safety feature: it prevents restic from removing many snapshots when no new ones are created.
 If it was implemented otherwise, running ``forget --keep-daily 4`` on a Friday would remove all snapshots!

+Another example: Suppose you make daily backups for 100 years.
+Then ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75`` will keep the most recent 7 daily snapshots, then 4 (remember, 7 dailies already include a week!) last-day-of-the-weeks and 11 or 12 last-day-of-the-months.
+(11 or 12 depends if the 5 weeklies cross a month).
+And ofcourse 75 last-day-of-the-year snapshots.
+All other snapshots are removed.

 Autocompletion
 --------------